Luis Fonseca (sailor)

-Luis E. Fonseca, Jr. (born 1980) is a United States Navy hospital corpsman who was awarded the Navy Cross for extraordinary heroism on March 23, 2003, while assigned to a Marine Corps amphibious assault vehicle platoon serving with the 1st Battalion, 2nd Marine Regiment, during the Battle of An Nasiriyah in An Nasiriyah, Iraq.
-This was the first major battle fought in Iraq by the U.S Marine Corps (and U.S. Army) during Operation Iraqi Freedom.
+Luis E. Fonseca, Jr. (born 1980) is a retired United States Navy hospital corpsman who was awarded the Navy Cross for extraordinary heroism on March 23, 2003, while assigned to a Marine Corps amphibious assault vehicle platoon serving with the 1st Battalion, 2nd Marine Regiment, during the Battle of Nasiriyah in Nasiriyah, Iraq.
+This was the first major battle fought in Iraq by the United States Marine Corps (and United States Army) during Operation Iraqi Freedom.

 Early life and education

 Fonseca was born in Frankfurt, West Germany in 1980, where his father was stationed while serving in the United States Army.
-When his father retired from the Army in Fayetteville, North Carolina, Fonseca and his older sister were raised there by his parents.
+When his father retired from the army in Fayetteville, North Carolina, Fonseca and his older sister were raised there by his parents.

 Although Fonseca dropped out of high school, he continued his education.
 Fonseca graduated with his associate degree in June 2015 and is currently working on his prerequisites for PA school.